scala/improvement-proposals/content/partial-function-parens.md

-In the syntax of other expressions, curly braces are only necessary to define "blocks" with multiple statements: `if`-`else`, `try`-`catch`-`finally`, `for`-`yield`, `do`-`while`, method calls like `foo()` etc. all allow you to replace curly braces with parentheses (or elide them altogether) when there is only a single expression present.
+In the syntax of other expressions, curly braces are only necessary to define "blocks" with multiple statements: `if`-`else`, `try`-`catch`-`finally`, `for`-`yield`, `do`-`while`, method calls like `foo()` etc. all allow you to replace curly braces with parentheses or elide them altogether using indentation.
 This is unlike other languages like Java that mandate curly braces in these syntactic constructs.
 Furthermore, in most expressions, Optional Braces means you do not have to write the curlies if you do not want to.